Drug information

 - If you are pregnant or plan to become pregnant.
 Talk to your health care provider about the risks and benefits of taking amoxicillin/clavulanate potassium during pregnancy.

-- If you are breast/chestfeeding or plan to breast/chestfeed.
-For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
-People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+- If you are breastfeeding or plan to breastfeed.
+For mothers with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
+Mothers with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.
+Although most medicines are safe to use while breastfeeding, some medicines should be avoided.
+Always let your health care provider know about all the medicines and supplements you are using before you start breastfeeding.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you or your child are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Amoxicillin/clavulanate potassium may affect the way other medicines or products work, and other medicines or products may affect how amoxicillin/clavulanate potassium work.
 Ask your health care provider if there are interactions between amoxicillin/clavulanate potassium and the other medicines you or your child take.

 How should I take amoxicillin/clavulanate potassium?

 Take amoxicillin/clavulanate potassium according to your health care provider’s instructions.
 Your health care provider will tell you how much amoxicillin/clavulanate potassium to take and when to take it.
-Before you start amoxicillin/clavulanate potassium and each time you get a refill, read any printed information that comes with your medicine.

 How should amoxicillin/clavulanate potassium be stored?

-- Store amoxicillin/clavulanate potassium dry powder for oral suspension at or below 77°F (25°C).
-The reconstituted suspension must be stored in a refrigerator.
+- Store amoxicillin/clavulanate potassium dry powder for oral suspension at room temperature, 68°F to 77°F (20°C to 25°C).
+The reconstituted (mixed) suspension must be stored in a refrigerator.
 Discard after 10 days.

 - Keep amoxicillin/clavulanate potassium in the container that it came in and keep the container tightly closed.